Kyshman/dotfiles/README.md

-# Adam's Home Directory Stuff
+# Kysh's Home Directory Stuff

+(Dynamic document - Will keep changing as I adapt, change and add)

-This repo contains some of the stuff from my home directory on most machines (primarily Mac machines) I use.
+This repo contains some of the stuff from my home directory on most machines (primarily Linux machines) I use.

 Included are my basic config files and a bin directory that I typically add to my `PATH` with various tools & utilities.